 You can also use parental controls or set various security measures on different devices and online platforms/apps.
 Any device your child uses with internet access, including phones, tablets and computers (and even smart TVs and game consoles) should be monitored closely and have parental controls in place.

-Coaching your child to be a good cyber-citizen
+Coaching your child to be a good cyber-citizen and help prevent cyberbullying

 It’s tempting for young people to get pulled into social drama, and to want to retaliate online to anything they perceive as unfair treatment.
-Bullying can often lead to more bullying in response, starting a destructive cycle.
+Cyberbullying can often lead to more cyberbullying in response, starting a destructive cycle.
 Young people can and should be taught to deal with social conflicts offline as much as possible.
 Help them understand the difference between acting in a passive-aggressive manner versus being assertive and up-front with friends and peers about any conflict, small or large.

-Teach kids about the consequences of posting online
+Teach kids about the consequences of posting online to prevent cyberbullying

 Teach your kids to think very carefully before they post anything on social media.
 Hurtful words said in passing can fade with time — but those posted online, even if deleted later, can be saved and kept forever.

 Old posts made on social media can come back to haunt kids, affecting them as adults.
 Numerous celebrities or sports stars have recently come under fire for things they posted on social media when they were teenagers, which included racist and/or homophobic statements.
-What kids post on social media can also effect their job prospects, as 70% of employers research candidates on social media.
+What kids post on social media can also affect their job prospects, as 70% of employers research candidates on social media.
 Of those employers, 57% have found content that caused them not to hire someone.

 Make sure your child knows that the internet is forever — and to post wisely.
 Teach your child to only say things online that they would say in person or in front of a teacher or parent.